Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-Science is at the heart of everything we do at Google DeepMind.
+Snapshot: Science is at the heart of everything we do at Google DeepMind.
 We are committed to using AI and machine learning to accelerate scientific discovery and tackle some of humanity's biggest challenges.

+The development of fault-tolerant quantum computing represents one of the most profound scientific and computational challenges of our era.
+In the Science team at GDM, we believe AI can play a critical role in accelerating progress in this field.
 This is an opportunity to conduct groundbreaking research at the intersection of quantum computing and artificial intelligence.
-Our team is focused on leveraging cutting‑edge machine learning to push the boundaries of what's possible in quantum simulation and algorithm development.
+Our team is focused on leveraging cutting‑edge machine learning to push the boundaries of what is possible in quantum simulation and algorithm development.
 You will join a multidisciplinary team of world‑class researchers and engineers to pursue ambitious, long‑term research projects that could redefine the future of computation.

 About Us